 - Sleep.
 Lots of people with pain have difficulties sleeping, but making some changes to what you do during the day will help you sleep better – this includes what you eat and drink, your night-time routine, and having a ‘fit for sleep’ bedroom.

 - Food, relationships and work.
 Eating well, doing things with other people, and going back to work, or other retirement activities gives life routine, structure and purpose.

 - Relaxation and mindfulness.
 These can lessen pain levels, reduce stress and improve concentration.

 - Managing setbacks.
 People with pain experience setbacks for many reasons – and sometimes for no obvious reason at all.
 Having a setback plan ready can help you get back on track sooner – it is important to stay kind to oneself during these times.

 There are some excellent resources to help support our self-management of pain.
+Trust medical advisers and Health & Wellbeing staff can also offer support.
 Wishing you all the best for your self-care and a more enjoyable life less dominated by pain!